greggman/hft-unity3d/Assets/HappyFunTimes/Samples/Scenes/InstructionsScene-README.txt

 is enough and/or possibly better.
 Make a script to launch the game at some installation or event and it will be ready to go.

+## Command Line Arguments

+`--show-instuctions`    turn on the instructions as set in the scene

+`--instruction="msg"`   sets the instructions to "msg"

+`--bottom`     makes them appear at the bottom of the screen